Nikon: Recent development

 Revenue from Nikon's camera business has dropped 30% in three years prior to fiscal 2015.
 In 2013, it forecast the first drop in sales from interchangeable lens cameras since Nikon's first digital SLR in 1999.
 The company's net profit has fallen from a peak of ¥75.4 billion (fiscal 2007) to ¥18.2 billion for fiscal 2015.
 Nikon plans to reassign over 1,500 employees resulting in job cuts of 1,000, mainly in semiconductor lithography and camera business, by 2017 as the company shifts focus to medical and industrial devices business for growth.

+In March 2024, it was announced Nikon had acquired Red Digital Cinema, an American camera manufacturer specializing in digital cinematography.

 Film cameras

-In January 2006 Nikon announced the discontinuation of all but two models of its film cameras, focusing its efforts on the digital camera market.
+In January 2006, Nikon announced the discontinuation of all but two models of its film cameras, focusing its efforts on the digital camera market.
 It continues to sell the fully manual FM10, and still offers the high-end fully automatic F6.
 Nikon has also committed to service all the film cameras for a period of ten years after production ceases.